makeomatic/ms-users/rfcs/inactive_users_cleanup.md

 ## `users:cleanup` hook `cleanUsers(suppress?)`
 `suppress` parameter defines function error behavior.
 If parameter set, the function throws errors, otherwise, function calls `log.error` with `error.message` as message.
+Default value is `true`.
+IMHO User shouldn't know about our problems.

 Other option, is to define new config parameter as object and move `config.deleteInactiveAccounts` into it:
 ```javascript